adrfer/bash-2c/README.md

 - `Ctrl-w`: Delete the word before the cursor
 - `Ctrl-c`: Cancel the current command
 - `Ctrl-z`: Put whatever is running into a suspended background process
+- `Ctrl-r`: Search through previously commands in history
 - `Ctrl-d`: Exit the current shell
-- `Ctrl-r`: Search through previously commands in history

 ## Scripting

 - Use the `#!/usr/bin/env bash` hashbang as the first line of the script
 - Use `chmod +x` to make a script executable
 - Use `.sh` or `.bash` extensions only if the file is meant to be included/sourced
-- Check for the number of arguments `${#}` provided to the script
+- Use `${#}` tocCheck for the number of arguments provided to the script
 - Check if a file and/or a directory exists before accessing it
 - Provide a usage description in case users need help or misuse the script
 - Wrap variables and parameter expansions in curly braces `{` and `}`
 - Use `"double quotes"` for arguments that contain expansions such as `"${variable}"` or `"$(command)"`
 - Use `'single quotes'` for everything else and when to make sure that everything in quotes remains literal
 - Use [builtin parameter expansions](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) rather than external functions
-- Use lowercase for variable names unless exported to the environment
-- Use uppercase for environment variables
+- Use lowercase for regular variable names, all uppercase are for environment variables only
 - Use `mktemp` to create temporary files and always cleanup after with a `trap`
 - Use `\command` to bypass an alias attributed to `command`, e.g. use `\ls` for the detault `ls`
 - Use `>/dev/null 2>&1` to mute command outputs and tell users what went wrong in a more friendly way